urql-graphql/urql/README.md

 <img width="787" src="docs/urql-client-architecture.png" />

-Any hook in `urql` will send an operation to the client and the client will eventually respond with a result.
+Any hook in `urql` dispatches its operation on the client (A, B, C) which will be handled by the client on a single stream of inputs.
+As responses come back from the cache or your GraphQL API one or more results are dispatched on an output stream that correspond to the operations, which update the hooks.

 <img width="709" src="docs/urql-event-hub.png" />